mroberts/stmBrowser/README.md

 A few screenshots from this example:

-Political blogs talk about Sarah Palin topic over the course of 2008:
+Political blogs write about Sarah Palin topic over the course of 2008:

 ![Political blogs talk about Sarah Palin topic over 2008](https://raw.githubusercontent.com/mroberts/stmBrowser/master/screenshots/OnlineScreenshot1.png)

-Differences in conservative and libaral talk about the financial crisis, in 2008:
+Comparison of conservative and libaral blogs on the financial crisis, in 2008:
 ![Conservative versus liberal talk about financial crisis 2008](https://raw.githubusercontent.com/mroberts/stmBrowser/master/screenshots/OnlineScreenshot2.png)

 ###Other Resources